mufpga/MicroFPGA/tutorials/microfpga.md

 # MicroFPGA

 MicroFPGA is an electronic platform generating signals that are commonly needed when controlling a microscope.
-It is based on the Au and Cu FPGA (Alchitry).
+It is based on the Au and Cu FPGAs (Alchitry).

 The available signals are the following: